Manpages

 endif

-One more example: Mmh supports very large message numbers, and it is not uncommon for a folder to have far more than 10000 messages.
-Nonetheless several scan format strings are inherited from older MH versions, and are generally hard-coded to 4 digits of message number before formatting problems start to occur.
-The mh format strings can be modified to behave more sensibly with larger message numbers:
+One more example: Currently, nmh supports very large message numbers, and it is not uncommon for a folder to have far more than 10000 messages.
+Nonetheless (as noted above) the various scan format strings, inherited from older MH versions, are generally hard-coded to 4 digits for the message number.
+Thereafter, formatting problems occur.
+The nmh format strings can be modified to behave more sensibly with larger message numbers:

 %(void(msg))%<(gt 9999)%(msg)%|%4(msg)%>

 The current message number is placed in num.
-(Note that (msg) is an int function, not a component.)
+(Note that (msg) is a function escape which returns an integer, it is not a component.)
 The (gt) conditional is used to test whether the message number has 5 or more digits.
-If so, it is printed at full width: otherwise at 4 digits.
+If so, it is printed at full width, otherwise at 4 digits.

 SEE ALSO